chrhodes/VNCOffice/README.md

 As I learned more about Visio I started creating my own templates and stencils that took advantage of the VSTO code behand.
 The NapkinMaking folder has a lot of stuff I use all the time.

-### VNC.AddInHelper
+### VNC.Visio.AddinHelper

-VNC.AddInHelper has code that is common across the SupportTools_X Addins.
+VNC.Visio.AddinHelper has code that is common across the SupportTools_X Addins.
 Haven't touched this in years.

 ## Support